 Your keyword should be placed within the first paragraph of your text (ideally in the first couple sentences) and then naturally throughout.

-I can’t really tell you that your content should be included X times because really, it depends on the length of your blog.
+I can’t really say “your keyword should be included X times throughout your blog” because really, it depends on the length of your blog.

 Also, it’s not necessary to use the exact same wording of the keyword over and over throughout the actual content.